| events

 The Precept Recommitment and Atonement Ceremony

-From the time of the early Buddhist sangha, monks and nuns would gather at the time of the full and new moon to confess wrongdoing and atone for their actions.
-There was also a recital of the Prātimokṣa (rules of monastic discipline) and, for lay people, a chance to follow the same rules as ordained Buddhists for a period of twenty-four hours.
-In Pali these days were known as Uposatha.
+In the early Buddhist saṅgha, monks and nuns gathered at the full and new moons to confess wrongdoing and atone for their actions.
+On these occasions, the Prātimokṣa (the rules of monastic discipline) was recited, and laypeople were also given the opportunity to follow the same rules as ordained Buddhists for a period of twenty-four hours.
+In Pāli, these days were known as Uposatha.

 The chant book for this event is available below, in the Digital Resources section.
 Unless otherwise announced on the Notice Board or here, the ceremony takes place at 7:30pm CET. 🕗